tum-pbs/pbdl-book/diffphys.md

 Here the last term above contains the full backtrace of the marker density to time $t^0$.
+The terms of this sum look unwieldy at first, but looking closely, each line simply adds an additional Jacobian for one time step on the left hand side.
+This follows from the chain rule, as shown in the two-operator case above.
-The terms of this sum look unwieldy at first, but they contain a lot of similar Jacobians, and in practice can be computed efficiently by backtracing through the sequence of computational steps in the forward evaluation of our PDE.
+So the terms of the sum contain a lot of similar Jacobians, and in practice can be computed efficiently by backtracing through the sequence of computational steps that resulted from the forward evaluation of our PDE.
+(Note that, as mentioned above, we've omitted the tranpose of the Jacobians here.)

-This structure also makes clear that the process is very similar to the regular training process of an NN: the evaluations of these Jacobian vector products is exactly what a deep learning framework does for training an NN (we just have weights $\theta$ instead of a velocity field there).
+This structure also makes clear that the process is very similar to the regular training process of an NN: the evaluations of these Jacobian vector products from nested function calls is exactly what a deep learning framework does for training an NN (we just have weights $\theta$ instead of a velocity field there).
 And hence all we need to do in practice is to provide a custom function the Jacobian vector product for $\mathcal P$.